thoughtspot/thoughtspot.github.io/_admin/setup/intro.md

 permalink: /:collection/:path.html
 ---

-Both ThoughtSpot physical appliances and virtual machines are shipped with a base OS image (Unless it is RHEL or Amazon Linux image provided by the customer).
-The ThoughtSpot software is then insalled (and later, upgraded) by ThoughtSpot Support.
-ThoughtSpot Support will contact you to schedule an update when one becomes available.
-On the other hand, ThoughtSpot customer success team will work with you to schedule upgrades as required by the enhancements desired by your use cases.
+In ThoughtSpot, both physical appliances and virtual machines ship with a base OS image.
+ThoughtSpot Support then helps you to install, and subsequently update the software.
+Note the exception of RHEL installations, where the customer provides the OS image themselves, and uses a slightly different installation protocol.

+The ThoughtSpot Support team contacts all clients to schedule updates as we release new versions of ThoughtSpot.
+To schedule upgrades to patch releases that support your use cases, work with our Customer Success team.

 As administrator, you are responsible for setting up and configuring ThoughtSpot.
-This guide explains how.
-It will also assist you in troubleshooting some common problems, finding additional resources, and contacting ThoughtSpot.
+This guide helps you with these tasks, and also assists in troubleshooting some common problems and finding additional resources.

 {: id="display-current-config"}
 ## Display your current configuration